What are the risks between exchange and completion?

 - Your solicitor could be ill on the day of completion.
 If you use a one-man-band for a solicitor and your solicitor is sick on the day of completion, there won’t be anyone to exchange the contracts and transfer the funds.

-- Your removal firm or that of the people selling the house may not turn up for what ever reason.
-This could be as a result of sickness of the removal firm’s staff or a broken down vehicle.
+- Your or your seller’s removal firm may not arrive on completion day.
+This could be as a result of staff sickness or a broken down vehicle.

-- The vendor might take certain fixtures which you thought were included in the sale.
-Vendors have been know to take all light fittings, light bulbs and so on.
-This might make your first night in your new home a bit of a challenge.
+- The vendor may remove certain fixtures you thought were included in the sale.
+Vendors have been known to take light fittings, light bulbs and so on.
+This can make your first night in your new home a bit of a challenge.
 You may be eating by candle light!

 I hope this article has helped on Can you exchange contracts without a completion date